Glasgow Museums Guide

-In you find yourself in need of escape from the delights of Buchanan Street, make your way to the iconic Lighthouse Building.
+When you find yourself in need of an escape from the delights of Buchanan Street, make your way to the iconic Lighthouse Building.
 Hidden down a 'wee' lane in Glasgow's city centre, the Centre for Scottish Architecture and Design or The Lighthouse, as it is known, offers one of if not the best vantage point of Glasgow.

 The building incorporates examples of exciting art, architectural projects and local exhibitions throughout the year, paying homage to the continuing vibrancy of Glasgow and its cultural development.
 It is a fascinating visit that explores some genius use of light and space.
-It is a world-away from the hustle and bustle of Buchanan Street, offering a peaceful place to relax in the well-stocked tearoom, or browse the world-class exhibitions.
+It is a world away from the hustle and bustle of Buchanan Street, offering a peaceful place to relax in the well-stocked tearoom or browse the world-class exhibitions.

-It is up the 134 steps to the top of The Lighthouse Tower where you'll really escape to the heavens however.
+It is up the 134 steps to the top of The Lighthouse Tower where you'll really escape to the heavens, however.
 A full 360 panoramic view of the sprawling Glasgow landscape awaits, you may be exhausted after the climb but feel proud and privileged to make the effort to see such a sight.

 Daily – 10:00 – 17:00